Phenylketonuria (PKU): What is PKU and its Treatment

 - Behavioral problems such as hyperactivity

-If your baby has PKU, what kind of treatment you need?
+If, your baby, has PKU, what kind of treatment you need?

-When your baby is ready to eat solid foods, you can eat vegetables, fruits, some grains (such as cereals, breads and pasta are low in protein) and other foods low in phenylalanine.
+When your baby is ready to eat solid foods, you can eat vegetables, fruits, some grains (such as cereals, bread, and pasta are low in protein) and other foods low in phenylalanine.
 If your baby has PKU, you should not eat:

 Milk, cheese, ice cream or other dairy products